We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some things to look for when shopping for a memory foam pillow include:

-- Toxic chemical certifications: Some memory foam pillows have earned the CertiPUR-US designation, indicating they are free of many harmful chemicals.
+- Toxic chemical certifications: Some memory foam pillows have earned the CertiPUR-US designation, which indicates they are free from many harmful chemicals.

-- Support: The size, shape, and amount of foam in a pillow can affect how supportive it is.
+- Support: The size and shape of a pillow and the amount of foam it contains can affect how supportive it is.
 People who want more support might choose a thicker, wider pillow.

 - Cover and materials: Some people prefer organic or washable covers.
 Check to ensure the cover is removable and safe to wash before buying.

-- Price: Cheaper memory foam pillows may be a better option for people who are unsure whether they like memory foam.
-However, these pillows might not last as long and may not carry organic or CertiPUR certifications.
+- Price: Less expensive memory foam pillows may be a better option for those who are unsure whether they like memory foam.
+However, these pillows might not last as long and may not carry organic or CertiPUR-US certifications.

-The Tempur-Cloud pillow is cooler than traditional foam options.
+The TEMPUR-Cloud pillow is cooler than traditional foam options.
 It contains internal cooling gel, which will help prevent overheating.
-This may suit people prone to sleeping hot or night sweats.
+This may suit people prone to sleeping hot or experiencing night sweats.

 This pillow comes with a 5-year warranty.
 The removable cotton cover is machine washable, and the pillow offers medium-firm support.

-Leesa’s memory foam pillow offers firm support that feels soft and molds to a person’s body.
+Leesa memory foam pillow offers firm support, feels soft, and molds to a person’s body.